WinstonMarvel/weird-salads/docs/concept.md

 ## Approach: Next.js running inside an electron application

+Next.js would be used here because it offers an integrated solution to build backend APIs with its "API Routes" feature thereby negating the need to build a server ourselves.
+It can be easily packaged into an electron app and already comes with all tooling and setup required.

 ### Architecutre
 The chosen approach uses Next.js as framework.
 The vercel [admin Dashboard theme](https://github.com/vercel/nextjs-postgres-nextauth-tailwindcss-template) licensed MIT will be used as the starting point to get the application up and running quickly.